jonascheng/serverless-architecture-with-aws/README.md

 # Take Away

 * Build up server is just easy like creating a client application unless you don't know how to code.
-* Of course, you still need to build up the difference of architecture design between client and server application.
+* Of course, you still need to know the difference of architecture design between client and server application.
 * Deligate server management to AWS, and focus on business requirements.

 ***